 - 2.3.2.2 Communicate regularly with all constituencies of the University Faculty in order to have a clear university-level perspective on issues of interest and significance to the University faculty. - 2.3.2.3 Advise and communicate with the President, Provost, and Board of Visitors with regard to the interests of the University faculty and other matters of University-wide importance. - 2.3.2.4 Monitor the development and approval of changes to the University Faculty Handbook, and work with the Office of the Provost to ensure that any changes are approved in accordance with the procedures set forth in section 1.12 and incorporated into the Faculty Handbook once all necessary approvals are obtained.
 Any changes to section 2.3.4 shall be approved by majority votes of the faculty governing bodies of each college through procedures to be determined in each college. - 2.3.2.5 Provide oversight to ensure that the policies and actions of each College are in accordance with the University Faculty Handbook, and consistent with University goals, values, and mission. - 2.3.2.6 Oversee and monitor University-level committees and make suggestions for changes needed to discharge the duties of the University Faculty Council and to exercise the authority delegated to the faculty at the University level under section 2.2.1.
 Proposals for new University-wide standing committees must be developed in consultation with each college's governing bodies, and such proposals must be submitted to the faculty and approved by majority votes of the faculties of each college, through procedures to be determined in each college, before being submitted for approval as revisions to the University Faculty Handbook (see §1.11.1 and §2.1.6).
-The University-level committee structure is outlined in §§2.4 2.8. - 2.3.2.7 Represent the faculty to the public at times when such representation is desirable and appropriate. - 2.3.3 UFC Authority The UFC has the authority to propose modifications to its membership and organization as outlined in section 2.3.4; such changes must first be approved by majority votes of the faculty governing bodies of each college before being incorporated in the Faculty Handbook. - 2.3.4 Membership and Organization of the UFC The UFC will be comprised of the following members: two (2) faculty elected from the College of Education; two (2) faculty elected from the College of Business; two (2) faculty elected from the College of Arts and Sciences; and four (4) faculty elected from the instructional faculty-at-large.
-In addition, the President, the Provost, the deans of all three colleges, and one student representative selected by the Student Government Association serve as nonvoting ex officio members. - 2.3.4.1 Eligibility Election to the UFC is open to instructional faculty holding full-time appointments who have served at UMW for a minimum of three years at the time of election. - 2.3.4.2 Terms of service Elected members of the UFC will serve staggered two-year terms.
+The University-level committee structure is outlined in §§2.4 2.8. - 2.3.2.7 Represent the faculty to the public at times when such representation is desirable and appropriate. - 2.3.3 UFC Authority The UFC has the authority to propose modifications to its membership and organization as outlined in section 2.3.4; such changes must first be approved by majority votes of the faculty governing bodies of each college before being incorporated in the Faculty Handbook. - 2.3.4 Membership and Organization of the UFC The UFC will be comprised of the following 18 members: three (3) faculty from the College of Education elected by COE faculty; three (3) faculty from the College of Business elected by COB faculty; nine (9) faculty members from the College of Arts and Sciences (elected by all CAS faculty) as follows: three (3) faculty elected from the health and STEM disciplines (biology, chemistry, computer science, Earth/environmental sciences, mathematics, physics, or health/physical education/recreation), three (3) faculty elected from the social sciences (economics, geography, history/American studies, historic preservation, political science/international affairs, psychology, or sociology/anthropology), and three (3) faculty elected from the arts and humanities (art/art history, classics/philosophy/religion, English/linguistics/communication, modern languages/literatures, music, or theater/dance).
+Faculty will elect members of their own division.